 We kicked off the second part of the Autumn term by blasting off into space in a mobile planetarium.
 The children really enjoyed seeing our planet, Earth, and exploring the rest of the Solar System close up.
 They loved comparing the different planets features, atmospheres and surfaces, and it was also interesting to hear how the planets and their moons got their names.
 This hook was a great introduction into our science topic: Earth and Space.

-The children now understand what a year is, why Earth has day and night, and how the Moon appears to change over the course of a lunar month.
-The children also came up with some excellent questions- and we have all (adults included) enjoyed finding the answers to them as we have progressed through the half term.
+The children now understand what a year and a month are, why Earth has day and night, and how the Moon appears to change over the course of a lunar month.
+The children enjoyed searching for answers to their questions and remained inquisitive throughout the theme.

 Space proved to be a great inspiration in our art learning, where the children were able to freely experiment with different collage techniques, then practise applying them to create a detailed collage of a planet of their choice.

 In English, each child chose a planet from our Solar System to research and become an expert on.
 They used mixed media to take notes and find out answers to their questions and then used this research to create some very informative non-chronological reports.
 Each author applied the features of non-chronological report writing that we had been learning about in English: such as fact boxes, rhetorical questions, relative clauses, subordinate clauses sub-headings and paragraphs.